ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 Instead of returning an error or looping, the add_one function is called recursively.
-When such a recursive call occurs, the return address is pushed onto the shadow-stack, letting it grow upwards.
+When such a recursive call occurs, the return address is pushed onto the shadow-stack, letting it grow downwards.
 You might already know where this is heading...
 If we manage to trigger enough recursive calls we will overflow the mapped shadow-stack area and land right in our heap section.
 Thereby we're able to overwrite a beerstruct with return addresses from the